VektrexElectronicSystems/Vektrex.SpikeSafe.CSharp.Samples/src/Vektrex.SpikeSafe.CSharp.Samples/ApplicationSpecificExamples/MeasuringWavelengthSpectrum/README.md

     - **11:** Ethernet

 ## Expected Results
 Upon starting the sequence, the user will be prompted to enter the names of the Instrument Systems configuration (.INI) file and calibration (.ISC) file that correspond to the test spectrometer.
 After initializing the spectrometer with the specified files, a single pulse will be outputted and light measurements will be automatically taken.
 Upon completion of the sequence, a graph of the wavelength spectrum will appear onscreen.
-This graph will display the percentage of the max radiant power of the DUT at each wavelength across the visible spectrum using matplotlib.
+This graph will display the percentage of the max radiant power of the DUT at each wavelength across the visible spectrum using ScottPlot.
 See the example below.

 ![](spectrum_output.png)